csxmedia/FuelJS/README.md

 >* Copy `fuel/packages/auth/classes/auth/group/simplegroup.php` to `fuel/app/classes/auth/group/simplrgroup.php`
 >* Copy `fuel/packages/auth/classes/auth/login/simpleauth.php` to `fuel/app/classes/auth/login/simplegroup.php`

-The next step is to create the user [model](http://docs.fuelphp.com/general/models.html).
+The next step is to create the user [orm model](http://docs.fuelphp.com/packages/orm/creating_models.html).
+Since we dont have any relations at the moment, all we need to do is fill the $_properties array with field names from our users table.

 ```php
 class Model_User extends Orm\Model {